Skip to content

 Reflection

-The strongest story here is not "15 pages in 72 hours," or the 18 surfaces it has since become.
-It is choosing the right surfaces because the owner needed operational confidence, not software theater.
+The through-line of this build is what I chose to leave out.
+The strongest story is not "15 pages in 72 hours," or the 17 surfaces it has since become.
+It is picking the right surfaces: the owner needed operational confidence, not software theater, and the product leadership sat in what I kept backstage.